Hot Chocolatev13

 We can access this so called parent value like the following.

-In the Annotation-based approach we can just access the properties using the this keyword.
+In the implementation-first approach we can just access the properties using the this keyword.

 C#